foureyes/csci-ua.0480-spring2018-008/slides/05/web.markdown

 The interaction between your browser and a web server goes something like this:

-* the browser attempts to connect to the address of the server
+1. {:.fragment} the browser attempts to connect to the address of the server
-* if the server is listening and _reachable_, a TCP connection is made between the server and the client on port 80 (the default port for HTTP traffic)
+2. {:.fragment} if the server is listening and _reachable_, a TCP connection is made between the server and the client on port 80 (the default port for HTTP traffic)
-* the browser sends a request message
+3. {:.fragment}  the browser sends a request message
-* on the same connection, the web server gives back a response message
+4. {:.fragment}  on the same connection, the web server gives back a response message
 </section>

 <section markdown="block">